 If you regularly lift weights, chances are you’ve heard of resistance training — which generally involves a resistance band that makes exercises more difficult.
 These are very similar.
 To perform this exercises, place your thumb lightly under your chin, offering your jaw resistance while trying to open your mouth.
 Do this ten times before inverting the exercise by opening your mouth, grabbing your chin, and offering resistance for the other way.

 Think of this as not lifting yourself above a bar but lifting your chin to the sky.
 Put your hands behind your back, activate your shoulders by pulling downward, and point your chin high into the air, holding this position for twenty seconds before doing the inverse, pointing your chin as low as possible.

 Try these exercises regularly to relieve TMJ pain.
 It also may be helpful to schedule an appointment with your dentist for a TMJ consultation.
 Treatments such as mouth splints have also been known to lower pain.

-Dr. Paul Hahn and Dr. Adam Hahn in Columbia, SC have experience helping people with all stages and types of TMJ.
+Dr. Adam Hahn in Columbia, SC has experience helping people with all stages and types of TMJ.
 They can help you, too.
 Please call (803) 781-9090 or email Smile Columbia Dentistry today to schedule an appointment with either of our dentists.